webpwnized/mutillidae/README-TEXT-INSTALLATION.md

 ![first_configuration_window](.github/installation_screenshots/virtualbox_new_1.png)

-1. Enter any conveninent name for new VM.
+1. Enter any suitable name for the new VM.
 It's up to you;
-2. Choose the folder, where the subfolder with all required files for this VM would be created.
+2. Choose the folder where the subfolder with all required files for this VM will be created.
 Assume, that this path is "/home/user/VMs" and VM's name is "Test VM", all VM's files would be placed in "/home/user/VMs/Test VM" folder;
 3. Choose downloaded previously iso installation image;
 4. Check this box to disable automatic OS installation to configure it manually.
 Then press **Next** button.